> Restaurant: Highlands Bar & Grill

 > Location: Birmingham

 Highlands chef-owner Frank Stitt was a pioneer of contemporary Southern cuisine, and has been serving excellent food based on regional ingredients and traditions since 1982.
 Stone-ground baked grits with Benton’s country ham and pompano with jumbo lump crabmeat are among the offerings.
-The restaurant is temporarily closed.

 > Restaurant: Tracy’s King Crab Shack